AegisIK/smooth-dynamic-cutoff/README.md

 }
 ```

-## Questions
+## Questions/Contact Us
 If you have any questions, feel free to either raise a GitHub issue on the repoisitory or email `kevinhan@cmu.edu`.
-Emailing directly will most likely get a faster response!
+The development of this work took place over 4 different servers so there may be discrepancies with versioning.
+If there is some discrepancy, please do let us know ASAP.
+Emailing directly will most likely get the fastest response!